pnpm/pnpm.io/docs/npmrc.md

 * Default: **false**
 * Type: **Boolean**

-When `true`, `pnpm add <pkg>` automatically installs any missing peer dependencies as dev dependencies.
+When `true`, any missing non-optional peer dependencies are automatically installed.

 ### strict-peer-dependencies